TGT LAWSUIT ALERT: Levi & Korsinsky Reminds Target Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Target Corporation ("Target" or the "Company") TGT of a class action securities lawsuit.
+/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Target Corporation ("Target" or the "Company") (NYSE: TGT) of a class action securities lawsuit.

 CLASS DEFINITION: This lawsuit is on behalf of persons or entities who purchased or otherwise acquired certain Target Corporation securities between August 18, 2021 and May 17, 2022.